 The future is truly now.
-With technology advancing at speeds we can hardly keep up with, with a new iPhone being released every six months, and three dimensional printers being used in hospitals to print body parts and organs, it isn’t hard to imagine that a new cure for cataracts in on the horizon in the form of eye drops.
+Technology is advancing at speeds we can hardly keep up with.
+With a new iPhone being released every six months, and three-dimensional printers being used in hospitals to print body parts and organs, it isn’t hard to imagine that a new cure for cataracts is on the horizon in the form of eye drops.

 Until now, the only cure for fully developed cataracts was dangerous and risky cataract removal surgery.
 With these new eye drops in development, we’re all keeping our fingers crossed that they will soon be available and will soon make surgery obsolete.

 What Are Cataracts?